ECE-Engineer/Asteroid-Armageddon-Simulation/README.md

 # Asteroid-Armageddon-Simulation
-This project simulates an end of the world senario with asteroids.
+This project simulates an end of the world senario with a giant asteroid.

 Setting: "In the near distant future, the Earth is at war against a race of giant intelligent alien insects!
 Little is known about the Bugs except that they are intent on the eradication of all human life."
 (COPYWRITE by Touchstone Pictures)